Retzio/Retzio/README.md

 ## Python<a id=2.2></a>
 ### Python GLPK Solver

 I created a DraftKings NHL fantasy lineup using GLPK Solver.
-For the DraftKings NHL fatasy lineup contest you are a given a set of constrainst to build a fantasy team.
+For the DraftKings NHL fatasy lineup contest a set of constrainst is given to build a fantasy team.
 To view all the rules, points, and contraints, see [DraftKings](https://www.draftkings.com/help/rules/3).
-Using GLPK I created the best posiible team based each player's current season stats.
+Using GLPK I created the best possible team based each player's current season statistics.
 Because this was just for fun and based on a contest that had already happened, I created a second lineup for what the best possible team would have been based on the games for the contest.
-The results for the predicted and actual optimal can be seen below.
+The results for the predicted and actual optimal lineup can be seen below.

 To view the full project, see [DraftKings_Fantasy_NHL_Team](https://github.com/Retzio/DraftKings_Fantasy_NHL_Team).